Rangers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers take the field against TJ Friedl and the Cincinnati Reds on Monday at 6:40 PM ET, in the first of a three-game series at Great American Ball Park.
+TJ Friedl and Adolis Garcia will hit the field when the Cincinnati Reds and Texas Rangers meet on Tuesday at Great American Ball Park.

-Oddsmakers list the Rangers as -115 moneyline favorites, while giving the underdog Reds -105 moneyline odds.
-The game's over/under has been set at 8.5 runs.
+The Reds are listed as +125 moneyline underdogs for this matchup against the Rangers (-155).
+The matchup's total has been set at 9.5 runs.

 Rep your team with officially licensed Rangersgear!
 Head to Fanatics to find jerseys, shirts, and much more.